 12.210.020 Appointment Of Administrative Appeals Hearing Officer

-The Mayor shall appoint the Administrative Appeals Hearing Officer with the advice and consent of the City Council.
-The Administrative Appeals Hearing Officer may serve until a replacement is appointed.
+The Mayor shall appoint the Hearing Officer with the advice and consent of the City Council.
+The Hearing Officer may serve until a replacement is appointed.

 12.210.030 Appealing Land Use Authority's Decision